joiellantero/books/README.md

 This website uses the goodreads api to extract information about the books queried then allows uses to rate these books and send their own review.

-> Disclaimer: This website is not deployed online.
-However, you may clone it and deploy it locally.
+> Disclaimer: As of December 8th 2020, Goodreads is no longer issuing new developer keys for our public developer API and plans to retire the current version of these tools.
+You can find more information [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs).

 ## Usage